Bleeky/rxjs-ajax-wrapper/README.md

 **Example**

-Here is a very basic example using `redux-observable` library.
+Here is an example using `redux-observable` library.
+We're adding the token as middleware to our requests, as well as error middlewares for handling the token validity and unauthorized errors.

 ```javascript
 import { CombineWrappers } from 'rxjs-ajax-wrapper';